 The buildings and structures on the site are generally in a poor condition, and are surplus to the requirements of the NHS, hence the sale of the land.
 Rowan House and the former Laundry relate to the history of the hospital during the first half of the 20th century, and therefore hold a limited level of local historic interest and significance.
 The tall brick chimney of the former laundry, due to its height is a notable feature and can been seen from several locations in the surrounding area.
 The historic and architectural interest of the buildings, is however, generally limited due to the amount of alteration that has occurred and their relatively standardised design and construction.
-Furthermore, none of the buildings on site have been identified by Epsom & Ewell as suitable for inclusion on any local list.
-As such, is it considered that the significance of these buildings is not great enough for these structures to be considered to be non-designated heritage assets and that any claims to architectural or historic significance they might have do not merit consideration in planning decisions.
+Furthermore, none of the buildings on site have been identified by Epsom & Ewell as suitable for inclusion on any local list and have been approved for demolition (planning reference 20/01322/DEM).

 Outside of the site, fifty-seven listed buildings/ structures, the Chalk Lane Conservation Area and the Woodcote Conservation Area are located within a 500m search radius.
 The majority of these heritage assets would not be affected as a result of the site's development due to a lack of intervisibility and a lack of known historical functional association.
 Those assets which may potentially to be affected by the proposals, as a result of changes to their settings, are shown on [Plate 19].

 The statutory list descriptions of the listed buildings and structures potentially affected by the proposals are included in Appendix I and a summary of guidance on the conservation areas provided by the local planning authority is in Appendix II, along with extracts from the relevant legislation and planning policy documents.
 The Planning (Listed Buildings and Conservation Areas) Act 1990 is the legislative basis for decision-making on applications that relate to the historic environment.
-Sections 66 and 72 of the Act impose statutory duties upon local planning authorities which, with regard to listed buildings, require the planning authority to have 'special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses'.
+Sections 16, 66 and 72 of the Act impose statutory duties upon local planning authorities which, with regard to listed buildings, require the planning authority to have 'special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses'.